romracer/retroarch-clover/core_modules/snes9x2010.hmod/readme.txt

 === SNES9x2010 core for RetroArch ===

-This module will add support for Super Famicom / Super Nintendo games to RetroArch Due to some bug in the core savestates do not work properly.
+This module will add support for Super Famicom / Super Nintendo games to RetroArch

 Available executables and arguments:
 - /bin/snes <rom> <clover_args>